phillvancejr/Cpp-Go-Zig-Odin/pong/README.md

 ![](janet_pong_reload.gif)

 I included two files for Janet in this example.
 The first, `pong.janet` is the file I developed live and so it contains more comments and the scaffolding for live reloading, while the second `pong_final.janet` is the cleaned up file suitable for executable copilation via jpm.
+## *Swift
+Swift's version was nice like the others.
+Also Swift's seamless C interop was great, the only hiccup was that it didnt' understand Raylib's `#define` color macros so I had to alias them in the header file but not a big deal.

 ### compile times
 ranked according to cached times